gizmore/phpgdo/DOCS/GDO7_INSTALLATION.md

 ## GDOv7 Installation: Web

 Make your webserver point to the phpgdo root folder.
-Open `yourhost/install/index.php` in your web browser.
+Open `yourhost/install/wizard.php` in your web browser.

+Please note that you manually have to edit the protected/config.php file in any case.

 ## GDOv7 Installation: CLI